-In summary, during the last twenty-four year period of time during which over forty million finished devices were distributed by UTMD, there have been no judgments resulting from a claim of defect in UTMD's design or manufacture of its devices, or a fault in its informational materials.
-Presently, there are no product liability lawsuits in which UTMD is a defendant.
+In summary, during the last twenty-five year period of time during which over forty million finished devices were distributed by UTMD, there have been no judgments resulting from a claim of defect in UTMD's design or manufacture of its devices, or a fault in its informational materials.
 In the current tort system in the U.S., meritless product liability cases do get filed where aggressive attorneys calculate that a company will find it cheaper to settle for some nominal amount in lieu of potentially substantial defense costs of going to court.